Australian Gerrans wins Liege classic in sprint finish

 “Winning here is always special, but to get the hundredth edition of Liege-Bastogne-Liege really puts my name in the history of the race.”

-On a day when several of the favorites suffered bad luck or injuries, defending champion Dan Martin of Ireland crashed on the last corner when making a late attack.
+On a day when several of the favourites suffered bad luck or injuries, defending champion Dan Martin of Ireland crashed on the last corner when making a late attack.

 World Champion Rui Costa of Portugal crashed and abandoned with 90km to go with minor injuries and Britain’s 2013 Tour de France winner Chris Froome failed to start the race because of a chest infection.